 Preparing those who are close

 We recommend families of children with autism talk to those closest to them about their child.
 This could be neighbors, teachers, friends, extended family or anyone who might spend time with or near the child.
-These are the people who will notice your child is missing when you are not around.
 If your child does go missing, they should immediately call local law enforcement.
 But they should also begin searching.

 By talking to those who are close to your child now, you will prepare them in case your child does someday go missing.
 Tell these people about any particular interests your child has, such as water, roads, trains, trucks or lights.
-These are the things your child may wander to.
 Tell them about anything that frightens your child like animals or loud noises.
-These are the things your child may wander away from.

 For example, if your child is attracted to water and there is a creek behind your child’s school, his or her teachers should know to look there first.
 Many times it is the person last with the child who can help the most.